NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ### Support for non-.NET NuGet plugins

-- NuGet Client plugin code must be updated to utilize a standard RPC mechanism, such as StreamJsonRpc, to support NuGet plugins developed in other languages.
-Until that time, the NuGet Client plugin code will only support plugins developed in .NET.
+- The NuGet Client plugin code needs to be updated to utilize a standard RPC mechanism, such as StreamJsonRpc, in order to support NuGet plugins developed in languages other than .NET.
+Currently, the NuGet Client plugin code only supports plugins developed in .NET.
+The IPC (Inter-Process Communication) used by NuGet is custom-made, and it would be beneficial for plugin implementers if it were based on industry standards.
+This would allow plugin authors to reuse existing implementations for other languages.
+While there is no technical barrier preventing the implementation of a client in a non-.NET language, there is an additional cost associated with reimplementing the plugin protocol.
+This cost serves as a deterrent for writing non-.NET plugins.